Frequently Asked Questions

 Does anything happen on the grounds between fall and spring?

 Chautauqua offers custom-tailored conference, wedding, meeting and event packages for large and small groups throughout the year.
 Catering services ranging from modest to luxurious are available at a variety of locations, including the Athenaeum Hotel.
 For more information contact our wedding and events staff at 716-357-4444 ext.
 1108 or email@example.com.

 Information regarding year-round accommodations on the grounds may be obtained here or by calling 716-357-6200.

-Turner Fitness Center and Pool operate year-round and also offer group exercise classes and personal training.
+Chautauqua Health & Fitness operates a fitness center and pool year-round at the Turner Community Center, including group exercise classes and personal training.
 Golf and tennis is open mid-May–mid-October.